TToasterr/Everything/Random Testing/Python/README.md

 ### classTime.py
 Just tells you what the time until my next class is.

+### classTimeBetter.py
+A better version of classTime.py (Automatically finds the time, (which may not work everywhere, I had some issues with it) and displays the time with a colon)

 ### rockPaperScissors.py
 An inneficient rock paper scissors.
 Pretty much the first code I ever made in Python.